Russian official warns country's economy in crisis

 Speaking at a local business conference, Deputy Economy Minister Sergei Belyakov said there are “clear signs” of the Russian economy being in crisis.

-Analysts say that the economy is set to suffer from the continued weakness of the ruble and the fall-out from President Vladimir Putin’s stand-off with the West over Ukraine
+Analysts say that the economy is set to suffer from the continued weakness of the rouble and the fall-out from President Vladimir Putin’s stand-off with the West over Ukraine .

 The central bank, which revised its gross domestic product growth forecast down in February, estimates that the economy will expand by 1.5-1.8 percent this year.